LabToolsAU/LabLib/Ticker/README.md

 Ticker
 ======

-'''ONLY AVAILABLE FOR THE ESP8266 based boards (wemos, nodeMCU, etc).
-Does not compile for avr based arduinos like the UNO)'''
+__ONLY AVAILABLE FOR THE ESP8266 based boards (wemos, nodeMCU, etc).
+Does not compile for avr based arduinos like the UNO)__

 Allows you to define functions to be run at specific intervals, regardless of what the rest of the code is doing.

-'''From the example code:''' Ticker is an object that will call a given function with a certain period.
+__From the example code:__ Ticker is an object that will call a given function with a certain period.

 Each Ticker calls one function.
 You can have as many Tickers as you like, memory being the only limitation.